bpocallaghan/laravel-admin-starter/README.md

  	- ```php artisan vendor:publish --provider="Spatie\LaravelAnalytics\LaravelAnalyticsServiceProvider"```
 - have a look at Admin\NavigationController.php on how to use datatables and datatables with ajax if more than 150 entries

+## Admin LTE
+If you would like to change the default skin.
+Please have a look in `webpack.mix.js` Line ~100 and uncomment the desired skin.

 ## Thank you

 - [ADMIN LTE](https://github.com/almasaeed2010/AdminLTE).